Fayz2/MicroAuctionator/README.md

-# Auctionator-lite
+# Micro Auctionator
- Slimmed down Auctionator for use of ChromieCraft
+ Slimmed down Auctionator for use of ChromieCraft.
+Based on Auctionator 2.6.8